AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Domain Events

-A domain event is an event that tells the world that something has happened.
+A domain event is an event that tells the domain that something has happened.
 For example we publish a PurchaseOrderApproved event which other objects may listen for, for example an object listening for PurchaseOrderApproved event may notify a manager that a purchase order has been approved via email.
 It is good way of